micmejia/bible-dump/NKJV/1 Timothy/1 Tim 2.md

 who gave Himself a ransom for all, to be testified in due time,

 ###### 7
-for which I was appointed a preacher and an apostle--I am speaking the truth [^d]in Christ _and_ not lying--a teacher of the Gentiles in faith and truth. ## Men and Women in the Church
+for which I was appointed a preacher and an apostle--I am speaking the truth in Christ _and_ not lying--a teacher of the Gentiles in faith and truth. ## Men and Women in the Church

 ###### 8
 I desire therefore that the men pray everywhere, lifting up holy hands, without wrath and doubting;

 ###### 9
-in like manner also, that the women adorn themselves in modest apparel, with propriety and [^e]moderation, not with braided hair or gold or pearls or costly clothing,
+in like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing,

 ###### 10
 but, which is proper for women professing godliness, with good works.